JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 To create a new Gradle plugin project, follow the tutorial on the [](gradle_prerequisites.md) page.
 The tutorial produces a skeleton Gradle project suitable to use as a starting point.

-Modifications are needed to the skeleton project's <path>build.gradle</path> and <path>plugin.xml</path> files, as described below, and on the individual product pages in Part VIII.
+Modifications are needed to the skeleton project's Gradle build script and <path>plugin.xml</path> files, as described below, and on the individual product pages in Part VIII.
-The <path>build.gradle</path> file is modified to specify the target product, determining the APIs available during development.
+The Gradle build script is modified to specify the target product, determining the APIs available during development.
 The <path>plugin.xml</path> file is modified to declare the plugin's dependency on modules or libraries.

 ## Configuring build.gradle to Target Products other than IntelliJ IDEA